pithreeone/Navigation_Project/README.md

 5. If the computer on robot do not have enough computility, you can launch the gmapping on your own PC.
 `roslaunch localization_run gmapping.launch`

+### 3.2.
+Parameters
+The following list some parameters that may need to tune.
+#### 3.2.1 laser_filters
+  - Set the minimum and maximum range that you don't want.
+  - In `laser_filters/launch/rane_filter.yaml`

 ## 4. The messages
 The package provides three custom message types.
 All of their numerical values are provided in SI units.